earthly/website/blog/_posts/2021-02-11-mitmproxy.md

 To see the docker daemon's incoming and outgoing requests, we need to get our proxy settings and our certificate authority into that VM.

 Before we proceed, we need to clear the proxy settings on the [host network](/blog/docker-networking) connection.
-We can leave mitmproxy (or MITMWeb running).
+We can leave mitmproxy (or mitmweb running).

 On Windows and macOS, the easiest way to configure a proxy is via `Docker Desktop.`  Configure the proxy settings under `Preferences -> Resources -> Proxies.`